swiss-seismological-service/sed-SeisComP-contributions/apps/scvsmag/README.md

-MVS is calculated and updated (with updates attached to the preferred origin) each second for 45 seconds (unless configured differently) after it is first invoked by the availability of a new SeisComp3 event.
+MVS is calculated and updated (with updates attached to the preferred origin) each second for 45 seconds (unless configured differently) after it is first invoked by the availability of a new SeisComP event.
 If configured, Ml can also be calculated for these events.

 An additional module, \subpage scvsml, creates log output and mails solutions once a new event is fully processed.

-## Configuring and optimizing VS in SeisComp3 EEW
+## Configuring and optimizing VS in SeisComP EEW
-The performance of VS-in-SC3 is strongly dependent on: 1) the quality and density of the seismic network; 2) the configuration of the general SeisComp3 system. scautoloc requires at least 6 triggers to create an origin.
+The performance of VS-in-SC3 is strongly dependent on: 1) the quality and density of the seismic network; 2) the configuration of the general SeisComP system. scautoloc requires at least 6 triggers to create an origin.
 Given the network geometry, maps of when VS estimates would be first available (indicative of the size of the blind zone as a function of earthquake location relative to stations) can be generated for regions where EEW is of interest.
-SeisComp3 VS uses scautoloc, which was not built for EEW, so an additional delay of some seconds is required for origin processing.
-VS magnitudes (MVS) can be expected within 1-2 seconds after a SeisComp3 origin is available.
-In the densest part of the Swiss network, SeisComp3 origins are available within 10-15 seconds after origin time; MVS is typically available 1-2 seconds later.
+SeisComP VS uses scautoloc, which was not built for EEW, so an additional delay of some seconds is required for origin processing.
+VS magnitudes (MVS) can be expected within 1-2 seconds after a SeisComP origin is available.
+In the densest part of the Swiss network, SeisComP origins are available within 10-15 seconds after origin time; MVS is typically available 1-2 seconds later.